lazyscribe/lazyscribe/docs/how-to/artifact.rst

 :py:meth:`lazyscribe.experiment.Experiment.log_artifact`.
 Artifacts are **only** saved when you call :py:meth:`lazyscribe.project.Project.save`.

-Below, we have included a list of currently supported artifact handlers and their aliases:
+We have a selection of builtin artifact handlers, specified below:

 .. list-table:: Builtin artifact handlers
     :header-rows: 1